rajivpo/papers/README.md

 [Pain: A Precision Signal for Reinforcement Learning and Control](https://www.sciencedirect.com/science/article/pii/S0896627319300820) by Ben Seymour (2019)

+[Source of Increased Health Care Spending in the United States](https://jamanetwork.com/journals/jama/fullarticle/2728907) by Biener, Decker, and Rhode (2019)

 **March 24, 2018**

 [A Theoretical Analysis of Contrastive Unsupervised Representation Learning](https://arxiv.org/pdf/1902.09229.pdf) by Arora et al. (2019)